shwetakkk21/timextract/README.md

 # 🗓 Personalized Timetable Extractor

 A Python script that extracts and filters timetable entries from .docx files based on user-specified batch codes and outputs a clean, filtered version.
-Optionally exports the result as a PDF for easy sharing or printing.
+Optionally exports the result as a PDF for easy sharing or printing and a .ics file to import into Google Calnedar or iCal.

 ---

 ## Features

 - Parses .docx timetable documents
-- Filters based on batch codes (e.g., only show entries with b4, include bx exclusively if it starts the entry)
+- Filters based on batch codes
 - Exports filtered timetable to a formatted PDF
+- .ics file to import directly into your calendar
 - Simple to customize for your own batch or class group

 ---